senkal/talks/2015/symfony-meetup/03_challenges.md

 - Lack of skills
 - Lack of experience
 - Legacy code poor code quality
-- No Unit test/not testable code
+- No unit test/not testable code

 Note:
 **general** We call it legacy for a reason